Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

 \subsubsection{Warmstarts}

 An increase in instance size may undermine the efficacy of ILP approaches, thereby hindering their ability to find feasible solutions.
-Conversely, CP approaches are highly efficient in identifying feasible solutions quickly.
+In contrast, CP approaches are highly efficient in identifying feasible solutions quickly.
 However, these approaches often struggle to narrow the optimality gap due to their limited ability to generate strong lower bounds.
 Therefore, we propose two ways of generating a warmstart solution, both based on CP.
 The first uses the classical CP model \citep{artigues2013resource} with additional constraints~\eqref{eq:freecp-minimum-start} and \eqref{eq:freecp-endof}.
-But we do not provide any objective function to the CP solver; the objective is just to find a valid solution.
-We call this warmstart approach \emph{fsws}.
+However, we do not provide any objective function to the CP solver; the objective is to find a valid solution.
+We call \emph{fsws} this warmstart approach.
 The second solves the problem through the CP model delineated in Section~\ref{sec:constraint_programming}, within a limited time frame of approximately one minute.
-We name this warmstart approach \emph{cpws}.
-Subsequently, the optimal solution identified through these processes is utilized as a starting point for our ILP approaches, encompassing both the monolithic ILP and our LBBD.
+We name \emph{cpws} this warmstart approach.
+Subsequently, the optimal solution identified through these processes is utilized as a starting point for our ILP approaches, encompassing both ILP and LBBD.